-LogicMark, Inc. ("LogicMark" or the "Company") was incorporated in the State of Delaware on February 8, 2012.
-LogicMark operates its business in one segment and provides personal emergency response systems (PERS), health communications devices, and Internet of Things technology that creates a connected care platform.
+LogicMark, Inc. ("LogicMark" or the "Company") was incorporated in the State of Delaware on February 8, 2012 and was reincorporated in the State of Nevada on June 1, 2023.
+LogicMark operates its business in one segment and provides personal emergency response systems ("PERS"), health communications devices, and Internet of Things technology that creates a connected care platform.
 The Company's devices give people the ability to receive care at home and confidence to age independently.
 LogicMark revolutionized the PERS industry by incorporating two-way voice communication technology directly in the medical alert pendant and providing life-saving technology at a price point everyday consumers could afford.
-The PERS technologies are sold through dealers and distributors, as well as to the United States Veterans Health Administration.
+The PERS technologies are sold direct-to-consumer through the Company's eCommerce platform, to retailers and distributors, and to the United States Veterans Health Administration ("VHA").